maja-burrack/maja-burrack.github.io/_posts/2024-08-11-causal-machine-learning.md

 where $Y(1)$ is the outcome with the treatment, and $Y(0)$ is the outcome without the treatment.

-Unfortunately, we can't usually observe the CATE directly, because that would require us to assign both treatment and no-treatment to the same individual.
-That's why we need methods for estimating it even when we can't observe it.
+Unfortunately, we can't usually observe the CATE directly, because that would require us to assign both treatment and no-treatment to the same unit.
+Since we can't observe it, we need methods for estimating it.

 TODO: insert shit here

 ## The simplest method
-The S-learner is the simplest learner.
+The S-learner is the simplest method.
 The "S" stands for "single" because we use a single model to estimate the outcome $Y$ from a set of input variables including the treatment variable $T$.
-By including the treatment variable as a feature, we can use the model to estimate both what the outcome is (or would have been) with the treatment, and is (or would have been) wihout the treatment.
+By including the treatment variable as a feature, we can use the model to estimate both what the outcome is (or would have been) with the treatment, and what it is (or would have been) wihout the treatment.
 Then the CATE is just the difference between the two.

-In mathematical terms, we train one model that predicts the outcome $Y$ based on a set of features $X$ and a treatment variable $T$:
+In mathematical terms, we train one model (a base learner) that predicts the outcome $Y$ based on a set of features $X$ and a treatment variable $T$:

 $$
 \mu(x, t) = E [ Y | T=t, X=x ].